ZAP Overview: Open Source Application Security Testing

 Bug bounty programs, such as those facilitated by HackerOne or BugCrowd, are a strategy leveraged by many security teams to identify security gaps before an attacker can exploit them.
 Application security testing with tools such as ZAP can ensure that teams catch vulnerabilities before they are surfaced in a bug bounty program, increasing product security and reducing bug bounty payouts.

 Running your first security test with ZAP is simple.
 Download the ZAP desktop application, follow along with the Getting Started Guide, and run your first scan.
-For more complex configuration, check out the ZAP documentation.
+Installers are available for different operating systems like Linux, Mac OS/X, and Windows, with the option to persist ZAP sessions when you install ZAP.
+For more complex configurations, check out the ZAP documentation.

 Alternatives to ZAP